jeffsdev/js-EmberJS-Blog/README.md

 ##### This is a basic blog built with Ember2.
 Allows a user to post, delete, and edit blog posts.
 Also implements one-to-many relationships with comments.

 ## Technologies Used
-Ember 2, JavaScript, Bower, HTML, CSS, Firebase
+Ember 2, JavaScript, Bower, HTML, SCSS, Firebase

 ## Prerequisites